MicrosoftDocs/edge-developer/microsoft-edge/webdriver-chromium/index.md

 ### Upgrading from Selenium 3

 The Microsoft Edge team recommends upgrading existing Selenium 3 tests to Selenium 4, because the Selenium project no longer maintains Selenium 3.
-To learn more about upgrading to Selenium 4, navigate to [Upgrade to Selenium 4](https://www.selenium.dev/documentation/webdriver/getting_started/upgrade_to_selenium_4/).
+To learn more about upgrading to Selenium 4, see [Upgrade to Selenium 4](https://www.selenium.dev/documentation/webdriver/getting_started/upgrade_to_selenium_4/).

 If you're using [Selenium Tools for Microsoft Edge](https://github.com/microsoft/edge-selenium-tools) to add Microsoft Edge (Chromium) support to your Selenium 3 browser tests, update your tests as follows: